heidihendry/camelot/README.md

 your option) any later version.

 ## Acknowledgements
-Species database: Species recognized by Guilbert E., Lace Bugs Database, ver.
-1 of Aug 2013 in the Catalogue of Life: 2015 Annual Checklist.
-Developed in consultation: Fauna & Flora International - Vietnam programme Input into design was provided by Heidi Hendry, Data Scientist, & Dr Benjamin Rawson, Country Director, of Fauna & Flora International - Vietnam
+Camelot was developed in consultation with Fauna & Flora International - Vietnam programme.
+Input into design was provided by Heidi Hendry, Data Scientist, & Dr Benjamin Rawson, Country Director, of Fauna & Flora International - Vietnam.

 With thanks to the Fauna & Flora International camera trappers in Myanmar and Indonesia, especially Wido Albert, Grant Cornette, and Patrick Oswald for detailed feedback about usability and preferred report outputs.
 And further thanks to all the Fauna & Flora International Camelot Beta Testers for their support and feedback.